jessmed749/Longhorn-Network/README.md

   - Compare the output of your implementation with the provided `output_sample.txt`.
   - Write your own additional test cases to ensure robustness and correctness.

+### Step 5: Implement Core Components DUE DATE FOR EVERYTHING BELOW: Apr 30th, 2024 11:59pm

+#### SWING UI

+##### An implementation of an user interface using Swing UI.
+An easy implementation would be to visualize the student graph as either an adjacency list or adjacency matrix, as well as visualizing the roommates, pod formations.
+More directions on SWING UI will be released on April 16th.

 ---